Bad Faith Insurance: What It Is & When You Can Sue Your Insurer

 If the insurer doesn't resolve the issue, file a lawsuit in state superior court.
 Your complaint should allege breach of contract, breach of the covenant of good faith and fair dealing, and violations of state insurance regulations.
 Request compensatory damages, consequential damages, emotional distress damages, punitive damages, attorney fees and costs, and pre-judgment interest.

-During discovery, your attorney will request internal claim files, adjuster notes, emails, and policy manuals.
-This phase often reveals damaging evidence — like internal emails showing pressure to deny claims — that dramatically increases settlement value.
+During discovery, your attorney will request internal claim files, adjuster notes, emails, policy manuals, and — increasingly relevant in 2025–2026 — records of any automated scoring or AI-driven denial decisions.
+This phase often reveals damaging evidence that dramatically increases settlement value.

 Step 5: Settlement or Trial